ccammack/cannon/README.md

 At runtime, the most specific matching key that exists for each value will be used, so matching *host* keys will have the highest priority, followed by matching *os* keys, followed by the *default* key for each value.

-> YAML configurations require consistent indentation on the left side.
+> YAML configurations require consistent indentation on the left margin.

 ## Dependencies